-For some semitropical reason when the rains fall

-relentlessly they fall

-into swimming pools, these otherwise bright and scary arachnids.
-They can swim a little, but not for long the death of ugly and even dangerous (the eel, hog snake, rats) creatures, if you believe these things, then you would leave a lifebuoy or two in your swimming pool at night.
+For some semitropical reason when the rains fall relentlessly they fall into swimming pools, these otherwise bright and scary arachnids.
+They can swim a little, but not for long and they can't climb the ladder out.
+They usually drown-but if you want their favor, if you believe there is justice, a reward for not loving the death of ugly and even dangerous (the eel, hog snake, rats) creatures, if you believe these things, then you would leave a lifebuoy or two in your swimming pool at night.